-- Match the Five Rights of safe medication administration.
-You can read about the Five Rights on Handout 2.1.

-- Safely give medication by one of the routes listed here:
+- 1. Safely give medication by one of the routes listed here:

 - Orally (by mouth)

 - Topically (on the skin)

 - Inhaled into the mouth or nose

 - In the eye

 - In the ear

 - By applying a medicated patch

 You will be tested on only one route, but you must be prepared to give medication by any route listed above, since you will not know until the testing time which route you'll be tested on.
 There is an example of this on the video to help you get ready.
+This testing includes matching the Five Rights of safe medication administration.
+You can read about the Five Rights on Handout 2.1.

-- Correctly measure liquid medication using:
+- 2. Correctly measure liquid medication using:

 - a medicine cup;

 - a dosing spoon; or

 - an oral medication syringe.

-- Correctly administer epinephrine using an auto-injector.
+- 3. Correctly administer epinephrine using an auto-injector.

-An approved MAT trainer will watch you complete each of these skills.
+A certified MAT trainer will watch you complete each of these skills.
 If you don't pass on your first try, you can try again.
 You may be tested on the same route again or on a different route.